colll78/cardano-lightning/docs/adrs/minimal-state.md

 A partner should only send squashes with values monotonically increasing in amount.

+Partners do not necessarily share a context.
+Actions are happening asynchronously.
+Two snapshots may both be valid representations of a state.
+We introduce an operation to unify two snapshots.
 Snapshots can be unioned by taking the respective squashes with greatest amount.

 ```haskell